concord-workflow/mica/docs/index.md

 - `jsonPath` -- applies a JSON Path expression to each entity;
 - `flatten` -- joins array of arrays of objects into a regular flat array of objects;
+- `mergeBy` -- merges entities by a key;
 - `merge` -- merges multiple objects into one by deep-merging fields;
 - `jsonPatch` -- applies a JSON Patch to each object;
-- `dropProperties` -- removes specified properties from each object.
+- `dropProperties` -- removes specified properties from each object;
+- `map` -- maps fields from the source to the target.

 ### JSON Path in Views